Rinshin-Jalal/youplus/be/ARCHITECTURE_BACKEND.md

-## BIG BRUH Backend Architecture and File-by-File Guide
+## YOU+ Backend Architecture and File-by-File Guide

 This document provides a comprehensive, skimmable, and technically detailed overview of the `backend-engine/` subsystem.
 It explains the architecture, use cases, routing, data models, storage, and behavior of each major file or module.